tony-yang/docker-openvpn/README.md

 ## User Guide
-To start the OpenVPN Server
+To start the OpenVPN Server, either run the `./create-new-openvpn.sh` script or run manually with:
 ```
 sudo bash -c "export SERVER_NAME='my_server_name' && \
-    export CLIENT_NAME='client' && \
+    export CLIENT_NAME='clientkey' && \
     export CLIENT_EMAIL='client@email.com' && \
     docker-compose build openvpn && \
     docker-compose up -d"
 ```

-Copy the client profile from the `~/vpn` directory on the host you ran the Docker command to your client machine.
-Install the client profile into a OpenVPN client.
+Copy the `clientkey.ovpn` profile from the `~/vpn` directory on the host you ran the Docker command to your client machine.
+Install the profile into a OpenVPN client.

 ## Environment Variables